Ice class r/v “Noosfera”

 On August 30, 2021, the blue-and-yellow flag was raised on the ship, and on October 5, she arrived from the city of Frederikshavn (Denmark) to Odessa.

 On October 29, 2021, a ceremonial renaming of the vessel took place.
-In Ukraine, the icebreaker was named “Noosphere” – it is symbolic, since this term comes from the works of Volodymyr Vernadsky, after whom the Ukrainian Antarctic station is named.
+In Ukraine, the icebreaker was named “Noosfera” – it is symbolic, since this term comes from the works of Volodymyr Vernadsky, after whom the Ukrainian Antarctic station is named.
 Thus, the names of the icebreaker and the station logically complement each other.

 The length of the vessel is a little more than 99 meters, width – almost 19 meters, gross tonnage – 5732 tons.
 It is equipped with a suite of laboratories and winch systems that allows to study the seabed at a depth of 8 km.
 In addition to a crew of 27 people, the icebreaker can accommodate up to 50 scientists.
 The vessel’s autonomy of up to 2 months allows conducting research in any point of the World Ocean.